alexanderneville/docs/dsa/lists.md

 operation.
 There is no need to create and return a new stack.

 A stack is very easily implemented with a singly linked list.
 Items are inserted and removed from the front.
-In figure [fig:stack_push_pop](fig:stack_push_pop) the integers 7, 2 and 9 are pushed onto the stack.
+In figure [@fig:stack_push_pop] the integers 7, 2 and 9 are pushed onto the stack.
 Items are retrieved in the reverse order of their insertion.
 The integers pushed onto the stack are popped from the front and returned in the order 9, 2, 7.
 In this example, the whole process mutates a single stack, which is explicitly depicted in the figure.

 ![Stack operations, push and
-pop](../res/stack_push_pop.svg "stack_push_pop")
+pop](../res/stack_push_pop.svg){#fig:stack_push_pop}

 It is also possible to implement a stack as an array.
 Items are added and removed from the rear.
 The rear position is calculated from the size